 Hull Material – Fiberglass Vs Aluminum

 When choosing between Fiberglass vs. Aluminum houseboats, consider the terrain you’ll be exploring.
-Aluminum tends to be a better choice for terrains with rocks and sand due to its durability.
-Scraping a houseboat along some rocks when you’re landing ashore isn’t such a huge deal, whereas with a fiberglass boat, you risk damaging the gelcoat which could lead to eventual water intrusion and further headaches down the road.
+Aluminum tends to be a better choice for terrain with rocks and sand due to its durability.
+Scraping a houseboat along some small rocks and pebbles when you’re landing ashore isn’t such a huge deal, whereas with a fiberglass boat, you could risk damaging the gelcoat, potentially leading to eventual water intrusion and further headaches down the road.

 Above: A 59-foot Fun Country houseboat approaching the shore to anchor in a canyon on Lake Powell in Utah.
 Photo by Scott Sanders for Boat Trader.